csush/weather-forecast/README.md

 An API that takes as input a list of destinations and a start and an end date.
 It returns a list of weather forecasts for each destination for the next 7 days, and the historical weather from 1 year before the start date to the end date.

+**Time taken from start to finish**: about 4 hours.
+I took a bit longer than the allotted time because I hadn't worked with `uv` before and I wanted to experiment with it.

 ## Developer Notes

 - This is a basic API server built using Django Rest Framework.
 The API is defined in the `weather_forecast/api/v1/views.py` file.